robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 writes all the information it gets into a text file in a temporary directory without much formatting.
 The filename may be given from the command line, but also has a default value.
-Note that in real usage, the `debug file`_ functionality available through the command line option :opt:`--debugfile` is probably more useful than this example.
+Note that in real usage, the `debug file`_ functionality available through the command line option :option:`--debugfile` is probably more useful than this example.

 .. sourcecode:: python